-The Disabled Veterans' Property Tax Exemption is also available to the unmarried surviving spouse of a veteran who, as a result of serviceconnected injury or disease: 1) died either while on active duty in the military service or after being honorably discharged and 2) served either in time of war or in time of peace in a campaign or expedition for which a medal has been issued by Congress.
+The Disabled Veterans' Property Tax Exemption is also available to the unmarried surviving spouse of a veteran who, as a result of serviceconnected injury or disease: 1) died either while on active duty in the military service or after being discharged in other than dishonorable conditions and 2) served either in time of war or in time of peace in a campaign or expedition for which a medal has been issued by Congress.
 This law provides that the Veterans Administration shall determine whether an injury or disease is service-connected.